Professional Indemnity Insurance

-PI insurance provides you with cover against a civil law claim that a client has suffered financial loss as a result of the advice or service you have given them.
+PI insurance provides you with cover against a civil law claim if a client has suffered financial loss as a result of the professional advice or service you have given them.
 No matter how skilled or experienced you are, there is always the possibility that a client will believe you have made a mistake which has cost them money.
 Even if their claim is rejected in court, the costs of defending your case could be substantial, and you may not be able to recover those costs within an affordable timeframe, if at all.

-Some professionals, for example lawyers, accountants and tax agents, are required by law, or their governing professional bodies, to take out PI insurance.
+Some professionals, for example accountants and tax agents, are required by law, or their governing professional bodies, to take out PI insurance.
 It may be necessary for you to have a professional indemnity insurance policy in order to receive or renew your accreditation, qualification or licence.
 If you offer services to larger organisations, charities or government organisations they may require you to have it in place before they will work with you.

 How does professional indemnity insurance work?